ScottDWebster/Serpentes/README.md

 # Serpentes
-### A simple Vim plugin for executing Python code from vim.
+### A simple Vim plugin for executing Python code from vim on Windows.

 This simple plugin add several functions to give the user various methods to execute Python code that is being edited.